zobo/dbgpPlugin/README.txt

 Also new as of 0.6 are "Start with closed socket" and two DBGP features (max_depth and max_children).
 If the plugin seems to hang when you try to open the debugging window, try to enable the first option.
+New in 0.7 is the "Break at fist line when debugging starts".
+If you uncheck this, execution will only stop at the first breakpoint.

 Debugger
 When the debugger is started a dialog is docked at the bottom part of N++.
 It can